Heebrah/DevOps-class/README.md

 # Required tools for the project

-<em>The pictures are the shut pics of the tools already install on my computer for the project</em>
+The pictures are the shut pics of the tools already install on my computer for the project

 - vscode
 ![aws account setup](image/vscode-pics.jpg "San Juan Mountains")